CMDCAS, MDSAP and Health Canada ISO 13485 QMS Compliance

-Quality system compliance to the ISO 13485 standard is expected in many medical device markets.
-However, ISO 13485 compliance is not enough in Canada.
+Quality system compliance to the ISO 13485 standard is expected in many medical device markets it is not enough in Canada.
 Health Canada currently requires compliance to the Medical Device Single Audit Program (MDSAP), which includes additional QMS procedures and regulatory requirements before they will approve your device for sale.

 Canada QMS requirements for medical device companies

 Manufacturers of medical devices classified as Class II, III, and IV must demonstrate compliance with ISO 13485 under MDSAP.
 MDSAP includes compliance with the QMS requirements of the Canadian Medical Devices Regulations (CMDR).
-Certification of your CMDR-compliant quality system by a Health Canada accredited registrar is also required before your device can be sold in Canada.
+Certification of your MDSAP-compliant quality system by a Health Canada and MDSAP-accredited Auditing Organization (AO) is also required before your device can be sold in Canada.
 MDSAP compliance is effective as of January 1, 2019.

 Already selling in Europe?
-We can help with Canada ISO 13485 and CMDR compliance
+We can help with ISO 13485 and MDSAP compliance for Canada

-If you already implemented ISO 13485 to sell in Europe and now want to sell in Canada, we can help you upgrade your QMS to meet all CMDR requirements.
-We will build on your existing ISO 13485 system and add specific procedures and documentation necessary to comply with the CMDR.
-We can help you ensure your ISO 13485 certification is issued by a Health Canada accredited registrar.
+If you have already implemented ISO 13485 to sell in Europe and now want to sell in Canada, we can help you upgrade your QMS to meet all MDSAP requirements.
+We will build on your existing ISO 13485 quality system and add specific procedures and documentation necessary to comply with MDSAP.
+And, we can help you ensure your ISO 13485 certification is issued by a MDSAP-accredited AO.

 Why choose Emergo for your Canadian ISO 13485 QMS upgrade?

 - Emergo specializes in medical device regulatory compliance.

-- Our offices in Canada have assisted medical device companies worldwide with QMS compliance to ISO 13485 and Health Canada CMDR.
+- Our offices in Canada have assisted medical device companies worldwide with QMS compliance to ISO 13485 and MDSAP.

-- An Emergo quality system complies not only with Canadian ISO 13485, but also additional medical device regulatory requirements in many other markets.
+- An Emergo quality system complies not only with ISO 13485, but additional medical device regulatory requirements in many other markets.

-- In addition to ISO 13485 consulting, we can assist with medical device licenses in Canada.
+- In addition to ISO 13485 consulting, we can assist with medical device licenses and establishment licensing in Canada.